 Speaking at the Richard Nixon Presidential Library in California on July 23, Pompeo said his remarks were the fourth in a series with others given by National Security Advisor Robert O’Brien, FBI Director Chris Wray, and U.S. Attorney General Barr.

-Economic espionage and theft
+Pompeo talks about economic espionage and theft

 “We know too that not all Chinese students and employees are just normal students and workers that are coming here to make a little bit of money and to garner themselves some knowledge.
 Too many of them come here to steal our intellectual property and to take this back to their country,” he said adding that law enforcement agencies are working hard on tackling such cases.

-He then touched on defense challenges that communist China poses and how the U.S. is meeting them.
+He then touched on the defense challenges that communist China poses and how the U.S. is meeting them.

 “We know that the People’s Liberation Army is not a normal army, too.
 Its purpose is to uphold the absolute rule of the Chinese Communist Party elites and expand a Chinese empire, not to protect the Chinese people.
 And so, our Department of Defense has ramped up its efforts, freedom of navigation operations out and throughout the East and South China Seas, and in the Taiwan Strait as well.
 And we’ve created a Space Force to help deter China from aggression on that final frontier,” he said.